14 Best Places to Visit in Mathura and Vrindavan

 Shree Dwarikadhish Temple, Mathura

 Shree Dwarikadhish Temple is one of the largest and oldest temples in the whole of Mathura, this amazing temple is located in Pathak Gali, Vishram Ghat.
-Shree Dwarikadhish Temple was built by Seth Gokul das Parikh in 1814.
+Shree Dwarikadhish Temple was built by Seth Gokul Das Parikh in 1814.

 Tourists have a chance to visit the Bank of Yamuna River near the Shree Dwarikadhish Temple.
-The sacred ghats, cultural spots, and the stunning structure of the temple will blow your mind definitely.
+The sacred ghats, cultural spots, and stunning structure of the temple will blow your mind definitely.

 8. Shree Bhuvneshwar Mahadev Temple